ProjCRys/LLama-Java-Wrapper/README.md

 **Future Plans:**

-Allocate some memory to device GPUs
+Allocate some memory to device's GPUs

 Fix memory issue(Current ideas: Create local database for it to reference previous conversation or Use smart prompting)